To understand contractor mortgages, you first have to understand contracting. That may, and should, sound obvious.

 That there are so few documents to process plays a big part in their simplicity.
 The entire timeframe should take no longer than 3–6 weeks to get an official mortgage offer.
 That’s application to completion in a month and a half, and often a lot less.

 Yes, it can take a little longer if the lender your broker approaches is running a promotion.
+Or if, like recently, we’ve hit the end of a Stamp Duty holiday or come out of lockdown.
 But the delay for you will be a lot less than for permies going through the same lender.

 With regards to the type of mortgage, there are no limitations for contractors.
 Fixed, variable and tracker rates are all available.